Bjorn David Hansen·Forefront of AI marketing enablement

 After

-One CLI command audits the full catalog across 15 checks in seconds (coverage, GTIN, MPN, image link, URL liveness, availability, brand with compound-brand normalization, pricing, titles, etc.).
+One CLI command runs the full feed-operations battery in seconds — quality, parity, and attribute QA across coverage, GTIN, MPN, image link, URL liveness, availability, brand (with compound-brand normalization), pricing, titles, and more, plus title/metadata experiments and post-test analysis.
 Dual-agent (Claude Code + Codex) implements the same spec in parallel for cross-verification.
 Week-over-week regression diffs and pass/fail launch gates that block ad-disapproving regressions.

 PythonpandasClaude Code CLICodex CLIGMC Content API